"Language opens doors..." (Oxford Language Report 2018)

 Book bag: Your child needs a small book bag, preferably a school one as they fit perfectly in their trays.
 Due to limited space in the cloakrooms there is no space for big bags.

-Reading: We make reading a priority in school and aim to ensure that every child reads with an adult on a weekly basis.
-The children have reading books to read for pleasure and become fluent at home.
-We value your support and ask that you listen to your child read as often as possible, at least three times a week.
 When you listen to your child read, encourage them to use their skills to read unknown words by "sounding out" and blending.
 Discuss the front cover and make predictions before you begin reading.
 Encourage questions during the reading to check understanding.
 Enjoy "book talk" together after the story.
 Please leave a comment in the yellow reading record book as this really helps us to monitor your child's progress in their reading.
 Please bring the reading books and yellow reading record to school everyday.